for more information about cookies and how to alter your preferences.

 The legal process of transferring ownership of a property from one person to another.

 A method of assessing how likely a person is to keep up their monthly mortgage repayments.
 It is based on the track record of the particular borrower or borrowers in similar circumstances.
-We do not use this method of assessment.
+The score is given by a credit reference agency.
+We do not use this method of assessment, instead we conduct credit searches and use the information about personal financial history in making a lending decision, rather than it being dictated by the score itself.

 A document which explains the services we can offer and how we will conduct our relationship with you.